-As of December 31, 2021 the Company had approximately \$6.9 million of net deferred tax assets in the U.S. and \$1.2 million of net deferred tax liabilities across their foreign operations.
-As of December 31, 2021 the deferred tax valuation allowance was \$29.6 million and related primarily to tax losses in foreign jurisdictions which do not meet the "more-likely-than-not" standard under current accounting guidance.
+As of December 31, 2022 the Company had approximately \$10.3 million of net deferred tax assets in the U.S. and \$4.5 million across their foreign operations.
+As of December 31, 2022 the deferred tax valuation allowance was \$24.9 million and related primarily to tax losses in foreign jurisdictions which do not meet the "more-likely-than-not" standard under current accounting guidance.

 When there is a change in judgment concerning the recovery of deferred tax assets in future periods, a valuation allowance is recorded into earnings during the quarter in which the change in judgment occurred.
-In 2021, the Company made adjustments to its deferred tax assets and corresponding valuation allowances.
-The net change to the valuation allowance consisted of the following: a \$4.0 million increase related to capital loss carry forwards not expected to be utilized in the United States; a \$10.6 million increase in valuation allowance in Mexico, Netherlands, Canada and various other jurisdictions for deferred tax assets that do not meet the "more-likely-than-not" standard; and a \$3.7 million release of valuation allowance in Canada, Turkey, the United Kingdom, and various other jurisdictions related to the utilization or write-off of deferred tax assets.
+In 2022, the Company made adjustments to its deferred tax assets and corresponding valuation allowances.
+The net change to the valuation allowance consisted of the following: a \$1.3 million increase related to interest expense limitation carry forwards, state net operating losses and foreign tax credits not expected to be utilized in the United States; a \$1.0 million increase in valuation allowance in Mexico, Netherlands, Canada and various other jurisdictions for deferred tax assets that do not meet the "more-likely-than-not" standard; and a \$6.9 million release of valuation allowance in Canada, the United Kingdom, the Netherlands, and various other jurisdictions related to the utilization or write-off of deferred tax assets.